ADSA-UIUC/advanced_machine_learning/README.md

-# ADSA Spring 2018 Workshop: Python Series - AdvancedMachine Learning
+# ADSA Spring 2018 Workshop: Python Series - Advanced Machine Learning
 Intro to Machine Learning using Jupyter/IPython notebook for the Association of Data Science and Analytics at UIUC.

 ## Running the Workshop